lanadelray00/OpenManipulator_X_PnP_full_version/README.md

+> # ⚠️ This Branch is for RSBP5
+>
+> This `jazzy-rsbp5` branch is intended for RSBP5.
+> For Control PC Jazzy version, please switch to the `jazzy` branch.

 # 📌 Project Overview

 This repository implements an **OpenManipulator-X Pick-and-Place** system based on ArUco marker–based eye-in-hand calibration, using the MoveIt 2 API and ROS 2 action-based robot control.